 The LinkedIn Insight Tag or pixel is a piece of code you install on your website or elsewhere that measures LinkedIn Ads campaigns.

-For example, it’ll fire a conversion if someone ends up scheduling a consulting, register the conversion, and continue to optimize for that specific conversion to get as many as possible, as cheaply as possible.
+For example, it will fire a conversion if someone ends up scheduling a consultation, register the conversion, and continue to optimize for that specific conversion to get as many as possible, as cheaply as possible.

 It’s like your very own digital "shark tag" for all those decision makers that are interacting with your brand.